atomisthq/adm-ctrl/README.md

 url=<replace this>
 ```

 The `apiKey` and `url` should be filled in with your workspace's values.
-Find these in the [atomist app](https://dso.atomist.com/r/auth/integrations) and replace them in the file.
+Find these in the [Integrations page](https://dso.atomist.com/r/auth/integrations) of the Atomist app and replace them in the file.

 ### 3. Create ssl certs for your Admission Controller